Why can't I use my cell phone in the library?

 In general, hot meals and uncapped drinks are not allowed in the Library.
 This policy is intended to discourage rodents and insects, reduces damage to library materials, and helps us keep the Library cleaner for everyone.
-Small snacks and capped drinks are generally allowed, but food and drink are not allowed at computer workstations and in the stacks.
+Small snacks and bottled drinks are generally allowed, but food and drink are not allowed at computer workstations and in the stacks.

 Why doesn't the library have my textbook?